'You’ve cultivated this really strong sense of giving'

 Russell has 25 years experience writing for and about philanthropy, and Moore spent over three decades running the United Methodist Health Ministry Fund in Kansas.
 The two visited state and regional health funders in Washington State, New Hampshire, and Maine before traveling to Iowa, and went on to New Mexico for their final case study.
 CFGD was the only community foundation chosen to participate in the study because of its unique approach to rural philanthropy and affiliate support.

 Russell noted the importance of recognizing local leadership and the effectiveness of rural philanthropy in places with formal connectors like CFGD and its dedicated affiliate staff.
 Each of CFGD’s seven rural affiliate foundations has its own local board, local coordinator and a designated staff contact at the Dubuque headquarters.
-“What I would say we haven’t seen other places is this foundation’s commitment to having foundation boots on the ground in these communities,” he said.
+“What I would say we haven’t seen other places is this foundation’s commitment to having foundation boots on the ground in these communities,” she said.
 “We suspected that’s a great approach, but we haven’t seen it with the regional and state level funders.”

 After a Q&A with key CFGD staff, Russell, Moore and photographer Shawn Poynter hit the road in Eastern Iowa, visiting with representatives from Allamakee, Clayton, Clinton, Jackson and Jones counties.